Prototypist1/FunctionFlow/ReadMe.md

 }
 ```

-The thing is, given the sub-algorithms it is pretty easy to automatically wire things togther using their inputs and output types.
-Just go through all the the sub-algorthms in order.
+The thing is, given the sub-algorithms it is pretty easy to automatically wire them togther using their inputs and output types.
+An algorithm can determine that, the result of `Assemble` must be fed in to `Bake` because `Bake` requires an `Assembled` and that is what `Assemble` produces.
+This generalizes, just go through all the the sub-algorthms in order.
 For each of the sub-algorithm's inputs find the youngest item of matching type that was output from one of the pervious sub-algorithms or provided as a parameter.
 This is exactly what function graph does.

 Using Function Graph the same code looks like: